-Why choose Secondary Education - Social Science at Saint Leo?
+Why choose our Secondary Education - Social Science degree?

 As a social studies teacher at the secondary level, you’ll help youth navigate a vast world of people and cultures—to arrive at a better understanding of their place in society.
 You’ll show them the value of having a voice in government, knowing their roots, and working for the welfare of others.